jcsargis00/NFT-Research/README.md

 #### Database Storage
 * Mongo or DynamoDb will be the database.
 * Flask will be used to display the data.
-* There will be 2 database tables, one for energy consumptiona and one for price fluctuation.
+* There will be 2 database tables, one for energy consumption and one for price fluctuation.
 The tables will include fields for energy usage and price changes

 #### Machine Learning